simonsmith/simonsmith.io/src/components/treatwell.md

-Led the rebuild of three seperate applications from an older jQuery + Backbone architecture to React + Redux:
+Led the rebuild of three separate applications from an older jQuery + Backbone architecture to React + Redux:
   - Components using CSS modules and TypeScript
   - Tested with Jest and Cypress